GET IN TOUCH

 I am Henrik Bech Seeberg, an associate professor in political science at Aarhus University in Denmark.

 My research is concerned with the causes and consequences of party competition and political agenda-setting in advanced democracies.
 My research has appeared in European Journal of Political Research, West European Politics, Party Politics, Journal of European Public Policy, Policy Studies Journal, JPART among others.
 I am the winner of the Gordon Smith and Vincent Wright Memorial Prize for the best article published in West European Politics during 2020.
+My most recent book 'Explaining Local Policy Agendas' will come out at Palgrave Macmillan in February 2022.

 I am a proud co-PI of the Danish Comparative Agendas Project where we gather and content code thousands of political activities, including queens speeches, interpellations, party manifestos and questions to the miniter.
 More info here.